me2d09/neutron.beer/_events/2019-02-gutberlet.md

         - name: Petr Čermák
   - title: Neutrons for today and tomorrow – The HBS Project for compact accelerator based neutron sources
     abstract: |
-        The Jülich Centre for Neutron Science has started developement of compact accelerator driven neutron source HBS.
+        The Jülich Centre for Neutron Science has started the developement of compact accelerator driven neutron source HBS.
         It should be an efficient and cost effective alternative to current low- and medium-flux reactor and spallation sources.
         Learn more about its construction details and vision for the future neutron landscape in Europe.
     description: |